Too many designers worked for free in 2020

 The struggles of freelance designers mirror those facing other creative freelancers in fields ranging from journalism to video-editing to virtual assistant work.
 It’s not necessarily that the work has dried up.
 In many sectors, companies have laid off full-time workers in favor of hiring cheaper, short-term freelancers instead.
 According to The Wall Street Journal, many employers are asking freelancers to do more work for lower pay, and the fact that the job market is now flooded with freelancers means that workers have little room to negotiate.

-In terms of overall earnings, more than a third of freelancer designers surveyed expected to earn less this year than they did in 2019.
+In terms of overall earnings, more than a third of freelance designers surveyed expected to earn less this year than they did in 2019.
 About half of them expected to earn more from freelancing this year than last year, but in many cases, they were compensating for lost wages from other work.
 Only about an eighth of all those surveyed expect to see an increase in their salary.

 So what’s it like working as a freelance designer during the pandemic?
 Well, it hasn’t been particularly satisfying: 31% said they were unsatisfied with their work, an increase of 12% from last year.
 Some of the upsides of freelancing—like working your own schedule and in the location of your choosing—disappeared this year, since the pandemic rendered most of the world homebound and without childcare.